What Is Content Marketing?

 Step 1: The Awareness Stage

 During this first stage of the customer journey, the user knows they have a problem and are looking to solve it, but they aren’t sure where to start.
 To Google they go!
-(Or to another search engine.)
+(Or to another search engine, but primarily Google.)
 Will they find your company’s content in top search results, or will your competitor catch their attention instead?